-- Cricut Explore Family Machines: None of the Explore machines have the capability to Print Then Cut on different colors or very reflective material; Make sure to print on white paper with a matte finish at all times.
+- Cricut Explore Air 2 and older: None of the older Explore machines can “Print Then Cut” on different colors or very reflective material; make sure to print on white paper with a matte finish at all times.

-What types of images can I cut with the Print then Cut Feature?
+What types of images can I cut with the Print Then Cut feature?

-You can Print then Cut any type of image you can upload to Design Space and/or is available on Cricut Access.
+You can “Print Then Cut” any image you can upload to Design Space or from Cricut Access.
 In other words, anything you can place on the canvas area – where you design – can be printed and then cut.

-Also, think beyond images; you can print and cut text you type in Design Space, shapes filled with Cricut or Uploaded Patterns and more!
+Also, think beyond images; you can print and cut text you type in Design Space, shapes filled with Cricut or uploaded patterns, and more!

-I won’t go into details on how to upload each type of image because I will be writing a very extensive post about it soon.
-However, I want to mention 3 types of images and the differences you need to know to have a good experience with the Print then Cut setting.
+I won’t go into detail on how to upload each type of image because I will be writing a very extensive post about it soon.
+However, I want to mention three types of images and the differences you need to know to have a good experience with “Print Then Cut.”

 1) Images With a Solid Background

 It can only read the edges of it.
-So, unless you want to cut the whole thing and not something that is inside it, then you would need to delete the background.
+So, unless you want to cut the whole thing and not something inside, you need to delete the background.